 In addition to the established Legislative Policy positions adopted by the New Hampshire Municipal Association membership, the following principles should guide staff in setting priorities during any legislative biennium:

-NHMA’s legislative policies originate with its members and the Committee on Government Affairs (CGA).
-The CGA consists of 75 elected and appointed local officials, including the 31 members of the NHMA Board of Directors, who represent all regions of the state, and all sizes of towns and cities.
+NHMA’s legislative policies originate with its members and its legislative policy committees.
+These committees consist of elected and appointed local officials who represent all regions of the state, and all sizes of towns and cities.

-In the spring before each new legislative biennium, the CGA solicits legislative policy proposals from member municipalities.
-CGA divides into three policy sub-committees to review these proposals and make recommendations to NHMA’s Legislative Policy Conference, held during the fall of the same year.
+In the spring before each new legislative biennium, NHMA solicits legislative policy proposals from member municipalities.
+The three policy committees review these proposals and make recommendations to NHMA’s Legislative Policy Conference, held during the fall of the same year.
 The governing body of any member municipality may also submit a floor policy for consideration at the conference.

-The Legislative Policy Conference is held in September of even-numbered years at the Local Government Center.
+The Legislative Policy Conference is held in September of even-numbered years at the NHMA offices (25 Triangle Park Drive, Concord).
 Every NHMA member, regardless of size, is entitled to one vote at the conference.

 Legislative Policies adopted at the Conference guide the actions of the Government Affairs staff in addressing legislation during the ensuing legislative biennium.
 For the highest-priority policies—identified by the Legislative Policy Conference as action policies—the Government Affairs staff will draft legislation to implement the policies, identify and work with sponsors to introduce the bills, and support them through the legislative process.